notBroman/notbroman.github.io/_posts/2024-11-8-Micromouse-Hardware.md

 For odometry the fact that 50 hall effect sensor pulses equal 1 full rotation of the wheel is used.
 With this the distance travelled can be calculated, and the position can be estimated.
 For this the angle given by the IMU needs to be taken into account.
+In a pinch the angle can be calculated from the distance travelled by each wheel, but there is higher uncertainty in this than using a dedicated IMU.

 # Power delivery